chris-short/devopsish.com/content/post/115/index.md

 [What's the right amount of swap space for a modern Linux system?](https://opensource.com/article/19/2/swap-space-poll) — Complete the survey and voice your opinion on how much swap space to allocate.

-[Building Small Containers (Kubernetes Best Practices)](https://medium.com/@priyank_33569/building-small-containers-kubernetes-best-practices-9d275e414058) — "The first step in deploying to Kubernetes is putting your app inside a container. let’s explore how you can create a small and secure container images"
+[Building Small Containers (Kubernetes Best Practices)](https://medium.com/@priyank_33569/building-small-containers-kubernetes-best-practices-9d275e414058) — "The first step in deploying to Kubernetes is putting your app inside a container. let's explore how you can create a small and secure container images"

 [The 10 Kubernetes Commandments](https://www.infoq.com/presentations/10-kubernetes) — "Bryan Liles and Carlos Amedee explore topics from booting Kubernetes clusters to running complex workloads as a list of 10 items."

 [How to explain Kubernetes Operators in plain English](https://enterprisersproject.com/article/2019/2/kubernetes-operators-plain-english) — What are Kubernetes Operators, and why are they so valuable to organizations working with containers?
-Here’s a primer for IT leaders – and anyone needing to demystify the concept.
+Here's a primer for IT leaders – and anyone needing to demystify the concept.

 [Setting up a Kubernetes cluster with Kubespray](https://medium.com/@leonardo.bueno/setting-up-a-kubernetes-cluster-with-kubespray-1bf4ce8ccd73) — [Kubespray](https://github.com/kubernetes-sigs/kubespray) has been mentioned in DevOps'ish before ([088](https://devopsish.com/088/), [094](https://devopsish.com/094/)).
 It's a composable way to install Kubernetes on damn near anything x86 based using Ansible.
 It's good stuff.

 [Inspector Murphy, The Kubernetes quality enforcer](https://medium.com/@MysticSdet/inspector-murphy-the-kubernetes-quality-enforcer-d930fc7bbaa2)

 [Single Sign-On for Kubernetes: An Introduction](https://www.tigera.io/blog/single-sign-on-for-kubernetes-an-introduction/) — "One of the great things about Kubernetes is that it completely separates authentication and authorization.
-Authentication (Authn) meaning the act of identifying who the user is and authorization (Authz) meaning the act of working out if they’re allowed to perform some action."
+Authentication (Authn) meaning the act of identifying who the user is and authorization (Authz) meaning the act of working out if they're allowed to perform some action."

 [Kubernetes as an API standard](https://www.cloudatomiclab.com/rustyk8s/) — Justin Cormack is on to something here.